benjaminluck/selekta/README.md

 A set of tools to keep you sane when organising your music selection

 # todo
-- FileWriter: from active ES json instead of generated JSON from folder structure
 - IDEA: structure = { "selectionv-10" : ['A','1'] "selection-v2323" : --- etc }
+- IDEA: structure by Elastic type
+- Versions of files in /vault/
 - Frontend: button to duplicate a selection
 - Frontend: HTML5 audio player (how could this be possible? small API in media folder that serves the content? symlinks?)
 - Frontend: multiple tag handling